-In its clearinghouse, CSD and TR activities, B3 allows fair and open access to its services based on risk-related requirements.
+In its clearinghouse, CSD and TR activities, B3 allows fair and open access to its services based on riskrelated requirements.

-Participants are subject to B3's definitions, rules, criteria and requirements stipulated in its normative documents governing access, as listed in the table below.
+Participants are subject to B3's definitions, rules, criteria, and requirements stipulated in its normative documents governing access, as listed in the table below.
 The set of requirements for participants' access to B3's environments, systems and markets encompass economic and financial characteristics, collateral posting, operations, functional aspects (including conduct), technical capabilities, and information security.

-Financial market infrastructure Applicable access rules B3 Clearinghouse B3 Foreign Exchange Clearinghouse B3 Central Depository B3 Access Rules B3 Access Manual CETIP UTVM Segment Registration, Central Depository and Clearing System CETIP UTVM Segment Rulebook Access Rights Norms Manual
+Financial market infrastructure Applicable access rules B3 Clearinghouse B3 Foreign Exchange Clearinghouse B3 Central Depository B3 Access Rules B3 Access Manual OTC B3 Registration, Central Depository System and Clearing and Settlement System Financial Infrastructure OTC B3 Rulebook OTC B3 Access Rights Norms Manual Financial Infrastructure Unit Rulebook Norms Manual SRGVA

 CVM Instruction 461/07, which disciplines securities markets, states that the entities authorised by CVM to manage organised securities markets (such as B3) must issue rules governing participant admission procedures.
-Article 51, §2, states that "the requisites for admission as a person authorised to trade shall observe the principles of equality of access and respect for competition".
+Article 51, paragraph 2, states that "the requisites for admission as a person authorised to trade shall observe the principles of equality of access and respect for competition".
 B3 complies with this requirement and its access rules have been duly approved by the regulators.

-To assure the transparency of its access conditions and facilitate open and fair access to its services, B3 publishes the access rules and all other normative documents on its website (in Regulation, Regulations and manuals).
+To assure the transparency of its access conditions and facilitate open and fair access to its services, B3 publishes the access rules and all other normative documents on its website (in Regulation, Regulations, and manuals).

 According to B3's access definitions for the B3 Clearinghouse, B3 Foreign Exchange Clearinghouse, B3 Central Depository and PUMA Trading System, participants are divided into "authorised participants" and "registered participants".
-Pursuant to B3's Bylaws, authorised participants are granted access by the CEO and comprise clearing members (including participating banks in the B3

-Foreign Exchange Clearinghouse), full trading participants, trading participants and settlement participants in the B3 Clearinghouse, and custody agents.
+Pursuant to B3's Bylaws, authorised participants are granted access by the CEO and comprise clearing members (including participating banks in the B3 Foreign Exchange Clearinghouse), full trading participants, trading participants and settlement participants in the B3 Clearinghouse, and custody agents.
 Registered participants comprise customers/investors, agribusiness and gold depositaries, and issuers, among others.
-Regarding the CETIP UTVM Segment, all participants hold access rights, granted upon authorisation from B3's CEO.
+Regarding the OTC B3, all participants hold access rights, granted upon authorisation from B3's CEO.